Circumstantial Evidence Could Bring Rebekah Gould’s Killer to Justice

 - A refusal to discuss his theory on what happened to Rebekah.

 - Trust from Rebekah for her to remain in her underwear in his presence.

 - Lived in the area depicted on this map.

 What person fits all of the circumstantial criteria on this list?

 Is Circumstantial Evidence Enough to Prove This Case?

 There are many prosecutors and law enforcement personnel who believe there must be solid forensic evidence to convict someone of murder.
-However, Kathy Siegler from the popular show “Cold Justice” provided a fantastic analogy of the power of a circumstantial case: If you hold one pencil in your hand, it is easy to snap it in half.
+However, Kelly Siegler from the popular show “Cold Justice” provided a fantastic analogy of the power of a circumstantial case: If you hold one pencil in your hand, it is easy to snap it in half.
 But, if you have a fistful of pencils you cannot break them.
 The same holds true for circumstantial evidence in court.
 One piece of circumstantial evidence is easy to contest and disprove.
 However, many pieces of circumstantial evidence that all point to the same person are very difficult to refute.
 When analyzing Rebekah’s case, we have a lot of pencils.

 I’ve laid out a solid circumstantial case throughout this series of articles.
 If prosecutors combine this with whatever is in the investigative file, they ought to have a bulletproof case.
 They may not even need to try the case, as the killer may finally confess if presented with all this overwhelming evidence.